tiepdotme/marabesi.com/_posts/2015-11-02-continuous-delivery.md

 - Books review
 tags:
 - book,
-- build, tool
+- build,
 - CI,
 - commit,
-- continuous, delivery
+- continuous,
+- delivery,
+- chapter,
-- martin, fowler
+- martin fowler,
 - pipeline,
 - review,
 - strategy,
 - test,
 - software,
+- martin fowler,
+- Humble J. and Farley D.,
+- jenkins,
+- travis,
+- deployment,
+- deploy,
-- ci, cd
+- version
 ---

-As we know the software nowadays exists to support the business rules and I believe that it is  a huge problem to us, programmers as well as everyone involved with software development.
-Basically as the business grow the software might change as well but change isn't the problem, it is the frequency.
+As we know the software nowadays exists to support the business rules and I believe that it is  a huge problem to programmers as well as everyone involved with software development.
+Basically as the business grow, the software might change as well but change isn't the problem, it is the frequency.

 How can we deal with requirements today that change tomorrow?
-How can we guarantee our software quality ?
+How can we guarantee our software quality?
 And the most important how can we delivery value?

 Value is something that the business just has after a software has been deployed